fluxninja/aperture/docs/content/concepts/scheduler.md

 Controller periodically adjusts the token bucket's load multiplier and refill rate by broadcasting signals to the Aperture Agent.

-In the scope of the Aperture Agent, the scheduler efficiently handles incoming requests, categorizing them according to their urgency.
-This classification scale ranges from 0 to 255, where 0 indicates the lowest and 255 the highest priority.

-To manage a prioritized request, the scheduler obtains tokens from the token bucket, which either returns tokens, if available, or returns an await signal.
-Then, tokens are used to schedule and route requests to the appropriate service.
-Any requests exceeding the available token limit are strategically discarded to maintain optimal system performance.
+The scheduler adeptly manages incoming requests.
+These are classified based on their urgency, utilizing parameters such as priority and tokens, which are applicable to flows within a workload.

+Priority varies from 0 to an unlimited positive integer, indicating the urgency level, with higher numbers denoting higher priority.
+The position of a flow in the queue is computed based on its virtual finish time using the following
+formula:

+$$
+inverted\_priority = {\frac {\operatorname{lcm} \left(priorities\right)} {priority}}
+$$

+$$
+virtual\_finish\_time = virtual\_time + \left(tokens \cdot inverted\_priority\right)
+$$

+To manage prioritized requests, the scheduler seeks tokens from the token bucket.
+If tokens are available, they are used for scheduling and route requests to the suitable service.
+In cases where tokens are not readily available, requests are queued, waiting either until tokens become accessible or until a timeout occurs - the latter being dependent on the workload or `check()` call timeout.

 ### Tokens {#tokens}